 Moreover, wild salmon can be prepared in many ways, ensuring that there is no lack of variety when incorporating it into daily meals.

-Dark leafy greens are essential foods due to their vitamin E content, efficient in protecting the body against pro-inflammatory molecules such as cytokines.
-As The Immunopharmacology Research Group from Finland rightly puts it, Kale is one of the healthiest foods that falls under the category of dark leafy greens.
+Dark leafy greens are essential foods due to their vitamin E content, efficiency in protecting the body against pro-inflammatory molecules such as cytokines.
+As The Immunopharmacology Research Group from Finland rightly puts it, Kale is one of the healthiest foods that fall under the category of dark leafy greens.

 In addition to its ability to ease arthritis, Kale is also packed with other essential vitamins and minerals such as calcium and iron.

 For those who are not fans of salmon, tuna offers itself as an alternative.
 Health experts recommend eating fish several times a week to manage severe joint pain.
 With the option of tuna and salmon, individuals have the freedom to choose based on their personal preference.